JaneliaSciComp/ossi-website/src/content/projects/_project-template.md

 ---
 title: Your project title
-tagline: Your project tagline
+tagline: "Project tagline.
+An aside: if you use a colon in this or any other field value, you must wrap the entire phrase in quotes.
+Otherwise, quotes are not required."
-maintainer: Name of the person responsible for maintaining this project page. maintainer contact info: Either a URL (e.g., GitHub repo issues link) or email in the format of mailto:email@example.com project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Preferred - upload the proposal as a PDF to `public/proposals` and provide the link in the format `./../proposals/PROPOSAL.pdf`.
+maintainer: Name of the person responsible for maintaining this project page. maintainer contact info: Either a URL (e.g., GitHub repo issues link) or email in the format of mailto:email@example.com project type: [OSSI - current, OSSI - alumni, Other] OSSI proposal link: Preferred - upload the proposal as a PDF to `public/proposals` and provide the link in the format `../../proposals/PROPOSAL.pdf`.
 Other option - URL to the externally hosted proposal. github link: Link to GitHub repository documentation link: Link to documentation - can be the same as the GitHub repo if the README is the documentation installation instructions link: Link to installation instructions - can be the same as the GitHub repo